-Do not assume wifi is free.
-We luckily did know ahead of time not to expect wifi to be like in hotels here where it’s just expected.
-The cost can vary, check with the people you’re traveling with and you may be able to share the cost.
+Do not assume WiFi is free.
+We luckily did know ahead of time not to expect WiFi to be like in hotels here where it’s just expected.
+The cost can vary, check with the people you’re travelling with and you may be able to share the cost.
 In our case, as long as only one device was using the internet at a time, you could share the username and password.

 Plastic Phone Bag

 Put your Phone in a plastic sandwich baggie when you go to the beach.
 The touch screen still works through the plastic, so you can use your phone without ruining it in sand and water.

 Forgot aloe vera?
 Use yogurt, Put plain cold yogurt on a sunburn for about 10 minutes, this will relieve the pain if you’re in a pinch.

 Sew pockets onto your beach towel, you can keep stuff in there AND weigh the towel down.